contradb/contra/terraform/README.md

 terraform init -backend-config=production.tfbackend
 ```

+The contents of `production.tfbackend` assume you're an official-pants admin, and have access to "our" production terraform state.
+So you could delete contradb with some poor decision making.
+Of course, if you don't have the AWS secrets, you're not going to be able to do that accidentally.

 ### If you wanna try it out in your own sandbox...

 Say you've downloaded the code to try to run it, or you are trying to